CSWR Visiting Scholars Program

 To be a visiting scholar requires an academic doctorate.
 The prospect of achieving the degree, even in the near future, does not count as fulfillment of this requirement.
 A visiting scholar is considered an independent researcher and may not register for and take classes for credit.
 For information on how to audit classes (not for credit) at Harvard Divinity School, please consult the instructions on auditing.

-The appointment entitles the visiting scholar to a Harvard University ID card (which allows access to the Harvard University Libraries) and an HDS email account for the duration of the appointment.
+The appointment entitles the visiting scholar to a Harvard University ID card (which allows access to the Harvard University Libraries) for the duration of the appointment.
 Visiting scholars are cordially invited to attend all Center and HDS community and public events.

 A visiting scholar appointment does not carry any financial support.
 This is an unpaid appointment.
 No assistance is available for housing, insurance, moving expenses, visa fees, research funding, office space, copying, clerical support, etc. The Center is unable to offer courtesy library cards, or appointments, for any additional members of a scholar's family.